European shares power ahead as Q1 earnings season gathers pace, HSBC jumps

 LONDON, May 4 A flurry of well-received earnings updates boosted European shares on Thursday, with positive numbers from HSBC supporting financials while oil stocks also rose.

-The pan-European STOXX 600 index was up 0.4 percent, holding at 20-month highs, while Germany's benchmark DAX index rose 0.8 percent to hit a fresh all-time high.
+The pan-European STOXX 600 index was up 0.3 percent, holding near 20-month highs, while Germany's benchmark DAX index rose 0.7 percent to hit a fresh all-time high.

-As the European earnings season nears the halfway mark, more than 80 percent of firms which have reported first quarter results so far have beaten analyst expectations for revenues, showing that a recovery in demand is driving sales, according to Thomson Reuters I/B/E/S data.

-"The numbers (for Europe) are stronger than in the U.S., with the average earnings surprise standing at more than 10%, while sales surprises are a strong 2.4%," analysts at Credit Suisse said in a note.

-European banks were top gainers, rising 1.3 percent after lender HSBC jumped 3.6 percent.
+European banks were top gainers, rising 1.3 percent after lender HSBC jumped more than 3 percent.
 HSBC posted a better-than-expected first-quarter profit and capital position.

-"Overall we view this as a positive set of results," Gary Greenwood, analyst at Shore Capital Markets, said in a note, adding that the figures could potentially push up forecasts.
+"Overall we view this as a positive set of results ... with potential to place upward on our own and consensus forecasts," Gary Greenwood, analyst at Shore Capital Markets, said in a note.

 Likewise a decision by the U.S. Federal Reserve to keep interest rates on hold also helped the sector, as banks benefit from a higher interest rate environment.

-Oil & gas stocks were also firmer, up 0.5 percent following robust updates from Statoil and Royal Dutch Shell, which both rose 1.6 percent.
+Oil & gas stocks were also firmer, up 0.9 percent following robust updates from both Statoil and Royal Dutch Shell, which both rose 2.4 percent.

 "We have seen a sharp recovery in profits and strong cash flow from Royal Dutch Shell this quarter," said Simon Gergel, UK equities CIO at Allianz Global Investors.